-Clients sometimes ask what would happen if we didn’t address a torn anterior cruciate ligament.
+Pet owners sometimes ask what would happen if we didn’t address a torn anterior cruciate ligament (ACL).
 Some colleagues suggest conservative treatment as a perfectly valid option.

-A non-surgeon colleague even wrote elsewhere that since people sometimes don’t need surgery for an ACL tear, then we shouldn’t need it in dogs.
-With all due respect, this shows a basic misunderstanding of the differences in functional anatomy between dogs and humans.
+A nonsurgeon colleague even wrote elsewhere that since people often don’t need surgery for an ACL tear, then we shouldn’t need it in dogs.
+Respectfully, this shows a basic misunderstanding of the differences in functional anatomy between dogs and humans.
+Let’s mention two:

 How many reasonable, objective, ethical, honest reasons can you find to recommend conservative treatment as opposed to surgery?

 Patients with an acutely torn ACL are typically in pain.
 When the tear becomes chronic, pain might subside to some degree, but it stills hurts.

 One of the reasons patients are limping is because they are in pain.
 (It also is because of stifle instability.)
 Holding the affected leg up or limping hurts less than full weight-bearing.

 We routinely notice during surgery that patients with long-standing ACL tears have more degenerative joint disease (DJD) than patients with an acute injury.
 This, in turn, leads to pain.